octocraft/sbpl/README.md

 ### [blank](examples/blank)

-Copy this example as boiler plate for your own setup.
+Boiler plate for your own setup

 `run.sh` - The script which starts your application and makes all packages available to it

 ### [testing-with-bats](examples/testing-with-bats)

+Sample setup for testing with bats

 `foo` - The executable to test